 - Italian Cooperation donated almost 5 tons of healthcare material to the Italian Red Cross for subsequent delivery to the Ukrainian sister organization.

 - Italian Cooperation organized the transport of 15 tons of humanitarian goods (of which 9 were donated by the Italian Cooperation and over 6 tons by the Foundation “Francesca Rava”).
-The shipments arrived in Romania on June 18 and 21, and later transferred to Ukraine.
+The shipments arrived in Romania on 18 and 21 June 2022, and were later transferred to Ukraine.

 - Thanks to a 17 million USD contribution, in 2021 Italy ranked within the 10 main donors to the UN Central Emergency Response Fund (CERF).
-The same amount will be provided in 2022 in support of Ukraine and other humanitarian crises.
+For 2022, Italy has provided 17.5 million USD to the CERF, maintaining its position among the top 10 donors.
+The funds will be used to respond to the Ukraine emergency and to other humanitarian crises.
+For 2023, Italy has already pledged a contribution of 15 million Euros to the CERF.

 - In line with G7 commitments, Italy provided a 200 million Euro loan at privileged conditions to Ukraine’s budget and specifically to pay wages of employees in the education sector.

-- Italy has adopted a strategy to gradually replace the current 29 billion bcm yearly gas supply from Russia by increasing supplies (via both pipelines and LNG) from existing sources and partners.
+- Italy has adopted a strategy to gradually replace the current 29 billion bcm yearly gas supply from Russia by increasing supplies (via both pipelines and LNG) from existing sources.

 - We act in synergy with major national players to relaunch national gas production, maximize the capacity of existing re-gasifier plants and strengthen critical infrastructures, including through an additional 10 bcm from new offshore re-gasifier capacity.